Constraints on a dark matter sub-halo near the Sun from pulsar timing

-\textit{Introduction.}---The prevailing paradigm of structure formation in the universe predicts that dark matter sub-halos should be abundant in galaxies like the Milky Way \cite{Bullock_BoylanKolchin2017}.
+\textit{Introduction.}--- Dark matter sub-structure, i.e., dark sub-halos, are the cornerstone of dark matter models \cite{Bullock_BoylanKolchin2017}.
+The prevailing $\Lambda$ CDM paradigm, as established in dark-matter-only simulations such as Via Lactea II and Aquarius, predicts that dark matter subhalos should be abundant in Milky Way–mass halos, following a steep mass function toward low mass.
+While baryonic effects suppress the survival of low-mass subhalos in the inner Galaxy, simulations that include realistic baryonic physics still find that subhalos with masses $\geq 10^{7} M_{\odot}$ can survive at distances $\ge 1$ kpc from the Galactic center \cite{Sawalaetal2017,GarrisonKimmeletal2017}.
 However, finding dark matter sub-halos in the Galaxy has proven challenging and as of yet there are no definitive detections.
 Sub-halos in the mass range $\sim 10^{8}-10^{9}~M_{\odot}$ have been identified in some external galaxies that are gravitational lenses \cite{Vegetti2012,Hezaveh2016}.
 In the Milky Way, gaps in stellar streams have been analyzed in a statistical sense to characterize dark matter sub-halos \cite{Erkal2017}.
 Most recently, with the release of \textit{Gaia} data, it has become possible to identify individual gaps with increasing fidelity \cite{APW_Bonaca2018,Bonaca2019}.
-However, the sub-halo is still characterized via models in a qualitative way leading to a wide range of possible masses for the sub-halo \cite{APW_Bonaca2018,Bonaca2019}.
+However, the sub-halo is still characterized via models in a qualitative way leading to a wide range of possible masses (covering several orders of magnitude) for the sub-halo \cite{APW_Bonaca2018,Bonaca2019}.